ranpox/awesome-computer-use/README.md

 # Awesome Computer Use Agents

-This is a collection of resources for computer-use agents, including papers and blogs.
+This is a collection of resources for computer-use agents, including videos, blogs, papers, and projects.
 The repository is currently under construction and will be continuously updated.
 We welcome contributions and feedback as we continue expanding this collection!

 ## Table of Contents